nfroidure/knifecycle/ARCHITECTURE.md

  referred to as another initializer dependency.
 - type: an initializer can be of three types at the moment (constant, service or provider).
-The initializer annotations varies accordsing to those types as we'll see later on.
+The initializer annotations varies according to those types as we'll see later on.
-- injected dependencies: an array of dependencies declarations that declares which initializer htis initializer depends on.
+- injected dependencies: an array of dependencies declarations that declares which initializer this initializer depends on.
 Constants logically cannot have dependencies.
-- options: various options like for exemple, if the initializer implements the singleton pattern or not.
+- options: various options like for example, if the initializer implements the singleton pattern or not.
 - value: only used for constant, this property allows to know the value the initializer resolves to without actually executing it.